 Electric vehicles (EV) are seen as a promising technology to mitigate greenhouse gases, to increase energy efficiency and to decrease oil dependency of the transport sector as well as to relieve mega cities from local air emissions and smog.
 However, their market penetration is still at the very beginning and their market success unclear.
 This is mainly due to their limited range and their high purchase price (Plötz et al. 2014a, b).
-Battery prices are currently declining significantly and the variable costs of EV are considerably lower compared to conventional vehicles for most countries.
-This is why EV might succeed soon in the future market.
-However, the challenge of limited range remains so far.
+Battery prices are currently declining significantly (Nykvist and Nilsson 2015) and the variable costs of EV are considerably lower compared to conventional vehicles for most countries.
+This is why EV might succeed in the future market.
+However, the challenge of limited range remains so far-at least for battery electric vehicles (BEV).

-According to current mobility data most trips by conventional vehicles are replaceable by EV if a recharge at home or at the working place (at usual household sockets) is possible (Babrowski et al. 2014).
-However, at least once a year most of these vehicles are used for long distance trips (e.g. Chlond 2012).
-Therefore, the charging at household sockets (restricted to 3.5 kW, i.e. Mode 1 or 2 according to IEC 61851) and even at usual public charging stations (usually restricted to 22 kW or 43 kW, i.e. Mode 3) are too time consuming for these trips.
-Fast charging stations (restricted to about 100 kW direct current, i.e. Mode 4) allow 80 % recharge of the battery within about 15 to 20 minutes (Qian et al. 2015) and are therefore almost comparable to conventional refueling procedures (Schroeder and Traber 2012).
+According to current mobility data most trips by conventional vehicles are technically replaceable by EV if a recharge at home or at the working place (at usual household sockets) is possible (Babrowski et al. 2014).
+However, at least once a year most of these vehicles are used for long distance trips (e.g., Chlond 2012).

+Therefore, the charging at household sockets (restricted to 3.5 kW, i.e., mode 1 or 2 according to IEC 61851) and even at public charging stations (usually restricted to 22 or 43 kW, i.e., mode 3) is too time consuming for these trips.
+Fast charging stations (restricted to about 100 kW direct current, i.e., mode 4) allow 80 % recharge of the battery within about 15-20 min (Qian et al. 2015) and are therefore almost comparable to conventional refueling procedures (Schroeder and Traber 2012).
 Because fast charging processes have stronger negative effects on battery lifetime, we assume that fast charging is mainly used during long distance trips.
 Therefore, they should be placed along highway corridors.

-A rollout of fast charging stations has already begun in several states - also in Germany (IEA 2013).
+A rollout of fast charging stations has already begun in several states-also in Germany (IEA 2013).
 Unfortunately, these stations are currently not interoperable.
-In Germany three competing technologies are in the market (e.g. superchargers, CHAdeMO, and combined charging system).
-The European Commission is supporting a rollout of fast charging stations with the combined charging system (COM(2013)0018).
-The decision where the fast charging stations should be allocated is serious, it has an influence on the allocation of further charging stations and it might be decisive for the market success of this technology.
+In Germany three competing technologies are in the market (e.g., superchargers, CHAdeMO, and combined charging system).
+The European Commission is supporting a rollout of fast charging stations with the combined charging system (COM (2013) 0018).
+The decision where fast charging stations should be allocated is serious, it has an influence on the allocation of further charging stations and it might be decisive for the market success of this technology.
 Furthermore, the charging infrastructure is expensive and its utilization level is going to be low for the coming years.
 The decision for a location is most probably final as a change of location is costly.
+Hence, an optimal allocation seems to be inevitable.